-- 1. Stormwater Management Manual for Western Washington (most recent current approved edition at the time this permit was issued), for sites west of the crest of the Cascade Mountains; or - Stormwater Management Manual for Eastern Washington (most recent current approved edition at the time this permit was issued), for sites east of the crest of the Cascade Mountains; or - 3.
+- 1. Stormwater Management Manual for Western Washington (most recent edition), for sites west of the crest of the Cascade Mountains; or - 2.
+Stormwater Management Manual for Eastern Washington (most recent edition), for sites east of the crest of the Cascade Mountains; or - 3.
 Revisions to the manuals listed in Special Condition S9.C.1. & 2., or other stormwater management guidance documents or manuals which provide an equivalent level of pollution prevention, that are approved by Ecology and incorporated into this permit in accordance with the permit modification requirements of WAC 173-226-230; or - 4.
 Documentation in the SWPPP that the BMPs selected provide an equivalent level of pollution prevention, compared to the applicable Stormwater Management Manuals, including: - a.
 The technical basis for the selection of all stormwater BMPs (scientific, technical studies, and/or modeling) that support the performance claims for the BMPs being selected. - b.
 An assessment of how the selected BMP will satisfy AKART requirements and the applicable federal technology-based treatment requirements under 40 CFR part 125.3.